-Sodium Lauryl Sulfate (commonly known as SLS) is a widely used and inexpensive chemical found in many mainstream personal hygiene products such as shampoos, toothpastes, mouthwashes, bodywash, soaps, detergents and body wash , along with Sodium Laureth Sulfate (SLES) and Ammonium Laurel Sulfate (ALS).
+Sodium Lauryl Sulfate (commonly known as SLS) is a widely used and inexpensive chemical found in many mainstream personal hygiene products such as shampoos, toothpastes, mouthwashes, bodywash, soaps, detergents and body wash.
+This substance can also go by the name of

-There are conflicting reports published over the years and as a result a lot of unsubstantiated claims being made about the use of Sodium Lauryl Sulfate.
+There are conflicting reports published over the years and as a result a lot of unsubstantiated claims have been made.
 Most concerning are reports of links between Cancer and SLS.

 There is healthy debate surrounding the topic of SLS and Cancer, however at this point in time there is no scientific evidence that links the two.
-This has also been backed up by the American Cancer Council along with the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP).
+This has also been backed up by the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP).

 For more information on SLS and Cancer you can read our article here.

 So while any links to Cancer are unsubstantiated there certainly are reports of side effects that have been published.
-For example, a 1983 report published by The American College of Toxicology (ACT) found that even relatively low concentrations, less than one-half percent, might result in skin irritation.
+For example, a 1983 report published by The American College of Toxicology (ACT) found that even relatively low concentrations, less than one-half percent, might result in harmful skin irritation.